surma/surma.dev/content/things/omt-for-three-xr.md

 }
 ```

-> **Note:** Another feature request for the WebXR API.
-I’d love to get access to the positional data from a worker, too.
-Not sure if that is easily possible.
+> **Note:** Another feature request for the WebXR API: I’d love to get access to the positional data (both for the HMD and controllers) from a worker.
+Since those are tied to a XR session, I’m not sure if that is easily possible, though.

-We have now fully replicated the functionality of the original game, where the physics calculations are isolated to a worker.
+We have now fully replicated the functionality of the original game, with the physics calculations are isolated to a worker.

 ### Running it all

 With all of that in place, we can play the game just as before.
-But how does it behave when increasing the number of balls to, let’s say, 2000?
+But does it behave any better when increasing the number of balls to 2000?
 What you get I’d call unejoyable but nausea-free:

 <figure>
   <video src="emitChunk(/things/omt-for-three-xr/ballshooter-2k.mp4)" muted loop controls></video>